DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "As commanding officer.
 Or maybe he could assist me in guarding duties."

-At Fairin's words round table became noisy.
+At Farin's words round table became noisy.
 The old gray-haired soldier could no longer let it pass and stood up.

-"I'm saying it as staff officer, Fairin, your jokes are too much."
+"I'm saying it as staff officer, Farin, your jokes are too much."

 "I'm dead serious."